sourcegraph/about/content/blogposts/2024/improving-cody-autocomplete-faster-smarter.md

 socialImage: https://storage.googleapis.com/sourcegraph-assets/blog/faster-autocomplete/autocomplete-cover.png
 ---

 We just wrapped up our Faster Autocomplete project and now Cody is faster and smarter for more of your coding tasks.
-The big changes that happened under the hood are that we switched from Starcoder to DeepSeek v2 for our autocomplete model leading to improvements across the board.
+The big changes that happened under the hood are that we switched from StarCoder to DeepSeek-V2 for our autocomplete model leading to improvements across the board.

 Cody is built on model interoperability and promises to always provide the best, latest-gen models for every given task to help speed up devs and reduce toil.
 This update delivers on that promise by bringing a cutting-edge model to autocomplete, speeding up completions while increasing quality and accuracy.